Run your backend from

 Search across all output or filter by log level.
 Export logs for external analysis.

-See every request in real time
+See every request

 Expand any request to see full headers, body, response codes, and timing.
 Essential for debugging service issues.